 New York, NY (18 January 2022)—Released today, Deloitte’s 2022 CxO Sustainability Report: The Disconnect Between Ambition and Impact, reveals that global C-level business leaders (or CxOs) are increasingly concerned about climate change and see the world at a tipping point to act.
-Eighty-nine percent of CxOs agree there’s a climate crisis and 63% say their organizations are very concerned.
+Eighty-nine percent of CxOs agree there’s a climate crisis and 63% say their organisations are very concerned.
 Yet, they are struggling to fully embed sustainability into their core business strategies, operations, and cultures.

 Understanding the rising importance of sustainability and the immense threat of climate change, Deloitte built upon past research by engaging more than 2,000 CxOs across 21 countries to examine business leaders’ and companies’ concerns and actions related to climate change and sustainability.
 The report also explores the disconnect between company ambition and impact, as well as steps CxOs can take to start to bridge the gap.

-“The battle against climate change isn’t a choice, it’s billions of choices,” says Deloitte Global CEO Punit Renjen.
+“The battle against climate change isn’t a choice, it’s billions of choices,” says Deloitte Global CEO Emeritus Punit Renjen.
 “No action is insignificant, but certain activities and decisions ‘move the needle’ more than others, and those bolder actions from business leaders are needed now while there’s still time to limit the damage.
 It’s time to prove we’re up to the challenge.”

 The impacts of climate change are weighing heavily on executives’ minds.
 The majority (79%) of CxOs believe the world is at a tipping point when it comes to responding to climate change.
 That’s up 20 percentage points from a Deloitte survey conducted eight months prior, underscoring the growing importance of acting swiftly.
 What’s more, 88% of CxOs are optimistic that with immediate action, the world can limit the worst impacts to the planet.
 That is similarly higher than 63% eight months prior.
 The surge in concern, but also optimism, demonstrates that leaders are increasingly cognizant of the need to act now.